-June to August – Departmental Work Plans
+June to August – departmental work plans

+Council establish Budget Guidelines for the upcoming budget.
 Each department prepares a work plan.
 It contains major activities to accomplish in the coming year like Strategic Plan projects.

-August to October – Departmental Financial Plans
+August to October – departmental financial plans

-October to January – Draft Financial Plan Preparation
+October to January – draft Financial Plan preparation

 Finance compiles all budgets to make a draft financial plan.
 We compare the draft to the current strategic plan to ensure consistency.

-February to April – Public Budget Meetings
+February to April – public budget meetings

 We set several public meetings.
 There, each department presents its portion of the financial plan.
 This allows for public scrutiny and input.

-May – Financial Plan and Bylaws Adopted
+May – Financial Plan and bylaws adopted